 Under the accrual method of accounting, expenses will be reported on the income statement when they are best matched with 1) the revenues, or 2) the accounting period.
 The following are four ways in which costs will end up as expenses on the income statement:

 When they best match revenues.
 The cost of goods sold and sales commission expense should be reported in the same period as the related sales are reported.

 When they have expired or were used.
 The $400,000 cost of a building that is expected to be used for 40 years will often be reported as annual depreciation expense of $10,000.

 When they have no future value which can be measured.
-July's $30,000 advertising campaign will be reported as an expense on the July income statement.
-The reason is that the future value of the July ads cannot be determined.
+The current year's $50,000 advertising campaign will be reported as an expense on the current year's income statement.
+The reason is that the future value of the current year's ads cannot be determined.

 When costs are too small to justify allocating them to future periods.
 As an example, the entire $300 cost of a paper shredder will be expensed immediately even though it is expected to be used for several years.